idlip/idlip/README.md

 - 👀 I’m interested in Learning.
 I mean it in every way.
 My brain doesnt stop thinking or tinkering on my area of interests.
 - 🌱 I don't know any programming language.
 - 📗 I'm looking forward to learn and improve my functional workflow.
 - 💜 100% Emacs Lover.
-Emacs Everywhere!.
+Emacs is my Second 🧠 Brain!.
 - ❄️ NixOS User.

 Bookmark this, cause in future this will turn out to be alot improved!